mhoc/cs352-integration-test/README.md

-# MSP Integration Tests
+# MSP Test Suite

-These tests are designed to test the MSP binary by comparing output.
-They are highly accurate tests which look for exact output from the compiler.
-It provides actionable feedback when an error occurs.
-The selection of test cases is meant to be comprehensive, and as such multiple different sources are used to create them, including Piazza, the lab handouts, and other students' public test cases.
+This is a test suite for running a series of tests designed for the miniscript parser.
+These tests are compiled from a variety of sources, including the lab handouts, instructor piazza notes, other students' test cases (thanks Logan!) and elsewhere.

+I am convinced that this is the single most advanced test runner and most comprehensive test suite available for the parser, and it is updated every day.

-# See An Error?
+# Add a test case?
+See an error?

 File an issue on the right, open a pull request, or contact me otherwise.
+(mike@hockerman.com)

 # Easy Setup